 All children are special!
 However, some require more particular provision and may need to work in smaller groups or receive more dedicated adult support at some stage in their time at the school.

 Our aim is to identify areas where children may be under achieving or having learning difficulties at an early stage.
 We identify those with additional needs using local guidance, and inform parents if we think children require additional support.
 We assess all children regularly and plan for their provision in class and any additional interventions in a smaller group.
 This is recorded in a pupil profile.
 For those on the SEN register progress is reviewed and outcomes agreed throughout the school year with parents and children.
 Our SEN register is reviewed at regular intervals, and it is possible for pupils to move on and off throughout the year.
 Pupils may also be assessed for and issued with an EHCP during the year following a period of consultation with the Local Authority.

-This academic year, 22% of our pupils are placed on the SEN register compared to the national figure of 15.4%.
-Pupils at SEN Support are 19.4% compared to the national figure of 12.1%.
-Those with an EHCP make up 2.7%, slightly lower than the national figure of 3.3%.
-However, in Years 5 and 8 the figure is well above national average (Year 5 – 5.3% and Year 8 – 3.6%).
+This academic year, 23% of our pupils are placed on the SEN register compared to the national figure of 15.4%.
+Pupils at SEN Support are 20% compared to the national figure of 12.1%.
+Those with an EHCP make up 2.8% compared to the national figure of 3.3%.
+However, in Years 5 and 6 the figure is well above national average (Y5 – 4% and Y6 5.3%).
+Overall, we have a higher than national average number of pupils with SEN. ).
 Overall, we offer a wide range of support and provision to a higher than national average number of pupils with SEND.